renderpci/dedalo/docs/install/install.md

 ### 2.3.
 Manual installation

-Then, install Dédalo manually, commands are Ubuntu 22.04 (only as references):
+Then, install Dédalo manually, commands are for Ubuntu 22.04 (only as references, you can use other GNU/Linux):

+1. Download official LTS version of [Ubuntu Server](https://ubuntu.com/download/server).
-1. Install Ubuntu and all dependencies.
+2. Install Ubuntu Server and all dependencies.
    1. Install PHP

       ```shell